polychromatic/polychromatic-docs/pages/get-involved-devicemaps.md

 **Text Labels**

 For text objects (like keys for a keyboard), use the **[Play font](https://github.com/polychromatic/polychromatic/raw/master/data/qt/fonts/Play_regular.ttf)** for consistency.
-If you wish to use a different font, convert the text to path to ensure it can be seen across different operating systems.
+If you wish to use a different font that matches your keyboard, convert the text to path to ensure it can be seen across different operating systems.

+Installing the Play font is not required, but make sure any new text nodes have "Play" set for the font as opposed to the default sans serif.

-Set the `class` attribute of these key labels to `label`.
+Set the `class` attribute of any objects acting as key labels to `label`.
 This is so the user can hide them if they prefer.
 If you're unsure on how to set attributes for an SVG object, see the next section.

 ---